-Note how transitive hashing functions attempt to satisfy the three properties stated in Section 2.2:
+Note how transitive hashing functions satisfy the three properties stated in Section 2.2:

-- 1. conservative evaluation: even when w and z are small, pairs of records within the threshold are very likely to be placed in the same bucket, in at least one of the tables; based on point (a) above. - 2. increasing accuracy: the further a function is in the sequence, the larger the values of w and z are, and the less the false matches are. - 3. increasing cost: the further a function in the sequence, the larger the values of w and z, and the higher the cost of applying that function on any subset of records S. - 4. incremental computation: the computation of the functions can be performed incrementally, as the hash values from previous functions in the sequence are re-used by the functions that follow.
+- 1. conservative evaluation: even when w and z are small, pairs of records within the threshold are very likely to be placed in the same bucket, in at least one of the tables; based on point (a) above. - 2. increasing accuracy: the further a function is in the sequence, the larger the values of w and z are, and the less the false matches are. - 3. increasing cost: the further a function in the sequence, the larger the values of w and z, and the higher the cost of applying that function on any subset of records S. - 4. incremental computation: function computation is performed incrementally, as the hash values from previous sequence functions are re-used by functions that follow.